spdx/spdx-spec/README.md

 ## Building HTML

-Execute built-in dev-server that lets you preview the specification
+Execute built-in dev-server that lets you preview the specification:

 ```shell
 mkdocs serve